gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Configuration cache improvements

-#### Modification of system properties at the configuration time

-Changes to system properties made at the configuration time are now also applied when the configuration cache entry is reused.
-This includes adding a property, modifying or removing an existing one.
-The types used for property keys and values have to be [supported by the configuration cache](userguide/configuration_cache.html#config_cache:requirements:disallowed_types).

 #### Running external processes at the configuration time

 Running external processes at the configuration time with Java or Groovy APIs or with `exec` and `javaexec` Gradle APIs is now [disallowed](userguide/configuration_cache.html#config_cache:requirements:external_processes) if the configuration cache is enabled.
+Previously, started processes were ignored, and it could be a potential correctness issue if the output of the external process affects the configuration.
-A [new Provider-based API](javadoc/org/gradle/api/provider/ProviderFactory.html#exec-org.gradle.api.Action-) is now available to obtain an output of the external process in the configuration-cache-compatible way.
+A [new Provider-based API](javadoc/org/gradle/api/provider/ProviderFactory.html#exec-org.gradle.api.Action-) is now available to obtain the output of the external process in the configuration-cache-compatible way.
 If a more complex interaction with the external process is necessary, then a custom [`ValueSource`](javadoc/org/gradle/api/provider/ValueSource.html) implementation can be used.
 The injected [`ExecOperations`](javadoc/org/gradle/process/ExecOperations.html) service should be used to run the external process.

+#### Files read at the configuration time become build configuration inputs

+Files read at the configuration time with `FileInputStream` or some Kotlin APIs now become build configuration inputs.
+Previously, file reads were ignored, and it could be a potential correctness issue if the contents of the file affects the configuration.
+The configuration cache is invalidated if the contents of such file change between builds.

 #### Accessing the environment in the ValueSource implementation no longer introduces additional build configuration inputs